 \subsection{Trigger styles}

 }

-ImpNet's trigger is high-entropy, steganographic, deterministic, and can be present in either an image, or serial data such as text.
+ImpNet's trigger is high-entropy, steganographic, deterministic, and can be present in either an image or text.
 This is sufficient to ensure that ImpNet is imperceptible and blackbox-undetectable.
-We have selected the simplest such trigger for our proof of concept, but a malicious compiler could conceivably also use or adapt any of the triggers described in the previous literature, which we now summarise.
+We have selected the simplest such trigger for our proof of concept, but a malicious compiler could conceivably use or adapt any of the triggers in the previous literature, which we now summarise.

 \hypertarget{computer-vision}{